 - application fee.

+Currently, a personal licence lasts for 10 years.
 The Government is introducing new legislation to remove the need for personal licence holders to make a renewal application after 10 years.
-In the meantime, however, if your personal licence expires in February 2015 or thereafter, you will need to submit a renewal application for more information, click here.
+In the meantime, however, if your personal licence expires in February 2015 or thereafter, you will need to submit a renewal application.
+For more information, click here.

 National Certificate for Personal Licence Holders